CalgaryToSpace/CTS-SAT-1-OBC-Firmware/docs/Mission_Operations/Blobs_List.md

 //   randomly-chosen start lands near the end of the chosen file.
 // - flags: Optional.
 Vertical-bar-separated keywords, matched case-insensitively:
 //     STOP       Permanently cancel this blob.
-//     RESUME     Clear the persistent stop flag set by STOP, and run normally.
 //     FAKE       Bench test mode: no GNSS/EPS access; samples synthesized from the RNG.
 //     TRACK_MPI  Additionally force the GNSS on whenever the MPI is in active (sensing) mode.
 //                (Only governs powering the GNSS on; downlink is suppressed during MPI